 “Most producers think of tetany as a magnesium deficiency because feed companies use magnesium to prevent occurrence, but really it is excessive intake of potassium.
 Potassium and magnesium compete for the same absorption pathway,” Glaubius said.
-“Think of it like a funnel where three potassium marbles are trying to get through the funnel the same time as one magnesium marble.
+“Think of the absorption pathway like a funnel where three potassium marbles are trying to get through the funnel the same time as one magnesium marble.
 Since the percentage of potassium marbles is greater, that nutrient is more likely to go down the funnel and get absorbed before the magnesium does.”

 Tetany typically occurs in older animals rather than younger animals because of an inability to mobilize the magnesium from the bones.
 Mature cows will show signs long before a young calf.

 Most of the time tetany will happen when cattle are on lush forages.
 While transitioning from winter to spring, nutrients, including potassium, are being pumped up from ground through the roots to support plant growth.
 When there are a few weeks of warm weather, those nutrients get pumped up to the plant that is above ground, actively growing.
-But if a cold snap or cool weather sets in, growth pauses, but those nutrients remain in the plant.
-With those warm weather/cold weather cycles, the potassium levels can potentially become twice the amount they normally are, leading to tetany challenges when you turn your cows out
+But if a cold snap or cool weather sets in, growth pauses, but those nutrients continue to accumulate in the plant.
+With those warm weather/cold weather cycles, the potassium levels can potentially become twice the amount they normally are, leading to tetany challenges when you turn your cows out this spring.

 Since tetany is a nutritional issue, it isn’t isolated to just the spring and summer when we turn cattle out to grass; It can also happen while feeding hay.
 In that case, we have what might be referred to as “winter tetany” or “wheat pasture poisoning” when cattle are fed harvested winter feeds that are high in potassium.
 In that case, you should have your forages tested.